taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 # Verification Planning and Testing

 After determining the appropriate hardware to utilize and assembling a prototype, a verification and developmental test process was conducted to ensure all of the requirments were met at the required standard.
-Below is the summarized Test and Evaluation Master Plan (TEMP) and the Verificaiton Cross-Reference Matrix.
+Below is the Integrated Test Program from the Test and Evaluation Master Plan (TEMP) as well as the Verificaiton Cross-Reference Matrix.

 <a href="Verification/verification.md">The full TEMP can be seen here.</a>